Llangollen Farm: Recent owners

 In 1989 the 1100 acre property was bought by Roy L. Ash and his wife, Lila.
 Mr. and Mrs. Ash undertook a major restoration of the house and the barns.
 They also instituted a large cow-calf operation raising upward of 300 Angus and Angus-cross cows.
 They earned wide recognition and received major awards for implementing environmental conservation methods that protected the water on the land through hardened low-water crossings and the creation of acres of riparian buffers that also provided habitat for wildlife.

 Approaching his ninetieth birthday, in 2007 Roy Ash sold the Llangollen estate for $22 million to a corporation controlled by American businessman Donald P. Brennan and his wife, Patricia.
 Daughter Maureen, bringing the sport of polo to the estate and filling the pastures and fields once again with horses, formed the VIPolo Club training facility at Llangollen.
 Three polo fields were created including one polo field designed for public viewing where games were played during the summer.
 Further improvements to the property and house were made during the Brennans ownership.
 In 2017 the property was added to the National Register of Historic Places.

-In September 2019, the 1, 085 acre property was put up for sale for $34 million dollars.
-The sales price was reduced to $29 million dollars in January 2020 and then later dropped to $27.5 million.
+In September 2019, the 1, 085 acre property was put up for sale for $34 million.
+The sales price was reduced to $29 million in January 2020 and then later dropped to $27.5 million.
 In January 2022 the listing for the house was withdrawn.